yvettely/blockchain_homework/README.md

 ![Metamask Initial Account Balance](/Screenshots/Metamask_Initial_Account_Balance.PNG)

-And this is how setting up the custom RPC node looks like:
+Below is how setting up the custom RPC node looks like.
+I have used the network name "cliquernet" and network/chain ID 315, which I have previously set up.

 ![New Custom Node](/Screenshots/New_Custom_Node.PNG)